-Late Submissions: Due dates and times represent the LAST minute that you can receive full credit for your project and lecture certifications.
-A project will be reduced by 10% (one full letter grade) and an additional 10% for each 24-hour period elapsed from the due date and time.
+Late Submissions: Due dates and times represent the LAST minute that you can receive full credit for your projects and lecture certifications.
+Projects will be reduced by 10% (one full letter grade) and an additional 10% for each 24-hour period elapsed from the due date and time.
 Usually, the instructor will place a box in front of his office to submit projects before the due date.
 You may submit your projects early by handing it to the instructor in class, placing it in the box outside the instructor's office door, sliding it under the instructor's office door, or emailing it to the instructor.
-Late lecture certifications and unattended teacher evaluation lectures will not be graded.
+Late lecture certifications will not be graded.